 Attempt to balance your schedule by taking a wide range of subjects.
 Colleges like to see this in high school students because students should build their core competencies up in high school and get into more specializations while in college.

 Your senior grades matter.
-Colleges will be looking at your grades senior year and, if you’ve heard differently, you’ve heard wrong.
+Colleges will be looking at your grades senior year.
+If you've heard differently, you've heard wrong.

 Stay on Track with Testing

 If you are planning to take the SAT or ACT, it may be beneficial to test this spring or summer to see how you perform.
 Testing sooner rather than later will equip you to make decisions about your testing schedule for the fall semester.
 It also gives you the chance to utilize the summer to study or hone in on a particular test.

 Also, do some research on potential colleges.
 Check to see if they’re still accepting test scores as part of their admissions process.
 Some colleges have gone test-blind or are continuing to operate test-optional in response to the COVID-19 pandemic